The Complete 2026 Guide to Buying Group Health Insurance in Arizona

 >>Learn more: What Is COBRA?
 An Employee’s Guide to COBRA Insurance

-When you work with us, we also help with:
+When you work with us, in addition to setting up your group insurance offerings, we also help with:

 • Compliance: A cafeteria plan, also known as a section 125 plan, offers tax advantages for both you and your employees, but several documents are required to make sure your cafeteria plan complies with laws and regulations.